-Labour Force Survey (LFS) responses are weighted to official population projections.
-As the current projections are 2018-based they are based on demographic trends that predate the COVID-19 pandemic.
-ONS are analysing the population totals used in the weighting process and intend to make adjustments where appropriate.
+Labour Force Survey (LFS) responses are weighted to official 2018-based population projections on demographic trends that pre-date the COVID-19 pandemic.
+In the Coronavirus and the impact on payroll employment article, ONS analyse the population totals used in the LFS weighting process and state their intention to make adjustments.
 Rates published from the LFS remain robust; however, levels and changes in levels should be used with caution.
 This will particularly affect estimates for country of birth, nationality, ethnicity and disability.